BenD2525/the_rescuers_p5/README.md

 	- I want to easily see the list of products.
 - As a current user...
 	- I want to be able to easily see the price of the products I choose.
-	- I want to be able to easily see the reviews of the products I choose.
 	- I want to be able to sort the products to suit my needs.
 	- I want to be able to filter the products to suit my needs.
 	- I want to be able to select the products I require and add them to my bag.